 - Substantially impairs the use, value, or safety of the vehicle

-- Is not caused by unauthorized or unreasonable use of the vehicle after sale
+- Is not caused by unauthorized or unreasonable use of the vehicle after the sale

 According to the state attorney general, your vehicle may be considered a lemon if:

 - You notified the manufacturer about the problem if required by the warranty or owner’s manual

 - You have taken the vehicle in for repair by the manufacturer or its agents four or more times for the same problem and it still is not fixed, or two or more times for the same problem (if that problem is big enough to cause death or serious injury) and it still is not fixed

 - The vehicle has been out of service for repair for more than 30 days (the 30 days do not need to be in a row)

 The statute of limitations in lemon law cases is four years from the date that the consumer realized or should have realized that the product was defective and unable to be repaired by the manufacturer.

 Hundreds of Cases Handled Successfully

 We Believe in Building a Strong Attorney/Client Relationships